 And why should video contact stop at speaking to your doctor?
 Seniors are not only increasingly suffering from social isolation but also social exclusion - if you’re not tech savvy and too frail to regularly leave your home then you also face being excluded from every aspect of day-to-day life; from civil issues to banking - and in the process you are losing the right to choose.
 Imagine a very near future where seniors can video-call their bank or local council from the comfort of their sofa; or where they could provide feedback to the CQC or their care providers compliance team all through the click of a button.

-For residential care homes this “sofa-to-sofa” video calling via the TV can reduce intrusive check ins.
-Instead it allows for a centralised care control room with direct Kraydel connection to patients and sensors providing 24/7 health data.
+For residential care homes this “sofa-to-sofa” video calling via the TV can reduce intrusive check ins, instead allowing for a centralised care control room with direct Kraydel connection to patients and sensors providing 24/7 health data.

 The power of remote contact between senior and carer isn’t just about saving money but is a major byproduct.
-Take travel for instance.
-A medication reminder could be conducted and documented via the TV.
-Rather than a carer travelling for as much as 20 minutes in each direction to attend a short 10 minute house visit.
+Take travel for instance; a medication reminder could be conducted and recorded via the TV - rather than a carer travelling for as much as 20 minutes in each direction to attend a short 10 minute house visit.
 This could now be done more efficiently remotely without impacting on the senior’s care.
-Reducing unnecessary travel saves staffing time, decreases carbon emissions and saves money on fuel and vehicle maintenance costs.
-It also reduces congestion on roads and demand for car parking spaces – these are immediate cost savings and the quality of care doesn’t suffer.
+Reducing unnecessary travel saves staffing time, decreases carbon emissions and saves money on fuel and vehicle maintenance costs as well as reducing congestion on roads and demand for car parking spaces.
+Those are immediate cost savings and the quality of care doesn’t suffer.

-Inside the home, the IoT system connects smart sensors, assisted living tech and rapid diagnostics to the Kraydel hub.
-This provides access via a single digital dashboard which will transform how we leverage health, wellness and behavioural data.
-But to fully realise the potential we need to build trust around data and how it can be utilised for predictive care.
+Inside the home, IoT-connecting smart sensors, assisted living tech and rapid diagnostics to the Kraydel hub and providing access via a single digital dashboard will transform how we leverage health, wellness and behavioural data.
+We need to build trust around data and how it can be utilised for predictive care.
 This in turn leads to earlier care intervention, enabling prevention which in turn reduces cost.
 But in order to meet the opportunities, AgeTech needs to be more than just functional, it needs to become an integral part of the seniors life and demonstrate robustness and reliability.

-The rapid expansion of AgeTech illustrates the urgent need to create positive health outcomes for patients; but it still requires the care sector to embrace change.
-To truly reach its full potential we need to demonstrate the transformative value of emerging technology and how it adds value to the patient care, rather than just focussing on reducing cost.
+The rapid expansion of AgeTech illustrates the urgent need to create positive health outcomes for patients, reduce cost within care system but it still requires the care sector to embrace change.
+To truly reach its full potential we need to demonstrate the value of emerging technology and how it adds value to the patient care, not just reduces cost.